 Synergy with other Big Questions

 - BQ5 will benefit directly from the (e.g. semantic vector space) models of the mental lexicon and prior structure that will be developed in BQ1 when developing experimental paradigms and models for assessing cognitive mapping-based linguistic inference.

 - BQ5 will benefit from the predictive analysis methods, in particular using MEG.
 For this reason, the BQ5 team includes a BQ2 postdoc with expertise in predictive coding and electrophysiology.

 - Synergies are anticipated between BQ3 and BQ5, given a shared interest in understanding how agents navigate and organize conceptual spaces.
 Specifically, BQ5 will benefit from methodological and conceptual design efforts in BQ3 to assess similarities between representations of novel objects within and between interlocutors.
-For this reason, the BQ3 coordinator (Toni) and a BQ3 member (Van Rooij) are also BQ5 members.
+For this reason, a BQ3 member (Van Rooij) are also BQ5 members.

 These various advances in BQ1, 2 and 3 will be integrated in BQ5 which will have significant supra-additive effects by filling the key neurocognitive gap between insights about mental lexicon representations (BQ1), the core language network (BQ2), and communicative intent (BQ3): How does our brain operate on the representational state space of language to infer the meaning that one wants to communicate?
 Bridging these different big questions cannot be achieved by an individual scientist, but requires synergy of expertise across methods, across cognitive domains and across BQ teams.